StephenBondor/blog/src/pages/2019-2-21-labs-week-one/index.md

 ![Specimen #3b](Screen_Shot_2019-02-20_at_8.44.48_PM.png)_Specimen #3b_

-In effect, those 6 lines of code are a JS and @materialUI solution to a CSS @media-query, which say \_when the window width is below a certain level, make the component full screen.
+In effect, those 6 lines of code at the top are a JS and @materialUI solution to a inline CSS @media-query, which says: _when the window width is below a certain level, make the component full screen._

 ---

 ## Part 2

-This weeks prompt should be divided into its appropriate section:
+This weeks prompt should be divided into its appropriate sections:

 > > As a part of your journal entry, write ¼ to ½ a page reflecting on your experiences forming a team.
 What did you do to help the team solidify as a group?